 I used to wake up every morning, looking at two big red chinese characters, symbolizing the words „Great Dragon“.
 Only a street with cars but mostly bikes separated the „Great Dragon Hotel“ from Sanlitun, the district for expatriates in Beijing.
 My parents decided to accept an international assignment and I spent four years in a country full of contrasts to my home culture.

 What did I learn?
 That children from diverse countries do find a mutual language to play with each other.
 That culture can be experienced with all senses – it feels, smells, sounds, looks and tastes different.
 I find my experiences with the eyes of a child as the foundation of my professional focus.

-The centre of my private life is Berlin, a city I love for its possibilities, international flavor and tolerance.
+The centre of my private life is Berlin, a city I love for its possibilities, international flavor, nature and tolerance.

-In my spare time I enjoy time with family and friends: get together's, Sunday brunch, sport, playing with my nephew, cinema, traveling or supporting with ideas around interior design...
+In my spare time I enjoy time with family and friends: get together's, Sunday brunch, sport, playing with my nephews, sailing or supporting with ideas around interior design...